THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 The contractor will be required to deliver the following key deliverables in Mongolian and English.

-1) Inception report: containing the MTR framework, detailed sampling methodology, work plan and logistical arrangements, such as training of the interviewers, etc.
+1) Inception report: containing the End-line Survey framework, detailed sampling methodology, work plan, and logistical arrangements, such as training of the interviewers,inplemenation plan etc.

-2) Debriefing of preliminary findings: The full team will debrief SLP3 PIU team, Implementing Partners, MoF, WB and SDC team on their findings, conclusions and recommendations using a PowerPoint presentation and any other briefing materials as required.
+2) Draft report/Debriefing of preliminary findings: The full team will debrief SLP-3 PIU team, Implementing Partners, MOF, and WB team on their findings, conclusions, and recommendations using a PowerPoint presentation and any other briefing materials as required.
 Project partners will provide feedback during the briefing meeting.

-3) MTR report (draft and final) to be structured as follows:
+3) Final End-line survey report to be structured as follows:

 o Executive Summary